tag/msis-prep/docs/sequencediagrams.md

 Here is a small list of practice problems (with answers!) that you may find useful as you learn and/or refresh on Sequence Diagrams.

-*  [ATM Withdrawal (Answer Provided)][atm-practice] As a user, arrive to the ATM and conduct the standard withdrawal process in order to retrieve money.
-This set of practice problem(s) includes both a non-verifying and verifying sequence.[^citation-seven]
+*  **ATM Withdrawal:** As a user, arrive to the ATM and conduct the standard withdrawal process in order to retrieve money.
+This set of practice problem(s) includes both a non-verifying and verifying sequence.
+[Answer Provided][atm-practice] [^citation-seven]
 [atm-practice]:https://norsamsiah.files.wordpress.com/2010/01/lab4answer1.pdf

 [^citation-seven]: Sani, Nor Samsiah. ["Lab 004 - In-Class Exercise Answer"](https://norsamsiah.files.wordpress.com/2010/01/lab4answer1.pdf)

-*  [Name elements, Identify Errors, and efficiency issues][various-exercises] The attached exercise(s) allow you to practice identifying elements of a Sequence Diagrams along with ensuring you are able to detect errors and efficiency problems.[^citation-eight]
+*  **Name elements, Identify Errors, and efficiency issues:** The attached exercise(s) allow you to practice identifying elements of a Sequence Diagrams along with ensuring you are able to detect errors and efficiency problems.
+[Answers Provided][various-exercises] [^citation-eight]
 [various-exercises]:http://users.csc.calpoly.edu/~jdalbey/305/Labs/SequenceDiagramExercises.html

 [^citation-eight]: Dalbey, John. ["Sequence Diagram Exercises"](https://users.csc.calpoly.edu/~jdalbey/305/Labs/SequenceDiagramExercises.html), California Polytechnic State University.

-*  [Interactions with Actor and System (Answer Provided)][club-practice] Assume the role of a Country Club owner, you will be required to make requests to the system in order to identify active members, club sales as well as what the those sales consisted of.
-Before moving onto the next request ensure that the Owner has received the previously requested information.[^citation-nine]
+*  **Interactions with Actor and System:** Assume the role of a Country Club owner, you will be required to make requests to the system in order to identify active members, club sales as well as what the those sales consisted of.
+Before moving onto the next request ensure that the Owner has received the previously requested information.
+[Answer Provided][club-practice] [^citation-nine]
 [club-practice]:/images/club-practice.png

 [^citation-nine]: Exercise adapted from Professor Alex Lopes, Indiana University at Bloomington, BUS-S310 Class examples.